What time do you have services?

 Parish Hall: This is the hall downstairs.
 Either go down the stairs or take the elevator down and through the Pre-School classrooms.
 Both the stairs and the elevator are at the end of the long hallway to your right as you enter the church or your left as you leave the church.
 There is also an entrance directly into the parish hall from the parking lot near the entry driveway.
 An easy alternative is to follow the crowd.

 Rector: An Episcopal term for the senior pastor.
-The Rev. David C. Wacaster is Good Shepherd’s Rector
+The Rev. Anna Olson is Good Shepherd’s interim Rector.

 St. Francis Room: This is a meeting room at the rear of the Parish Hall.
 The Columbarium is also located in the St. Francis Room.